vVCU-as-CNF/website/docs/deliverables/third_milestone.md

 ## Presentation

-To see the deriverable presented in the class, download [here](https://uapt33090-my.sharepoint.com/:v:/g/personal/tiagogcarvalho_ua_pt/EdXE1rjEQLhJsTRvwlU1SBcBtc0T1YyhQ-rlK13rYguA3Q?e=LOW1XI).
+To see the deriverable presented in the class, download [here](https://github.com/vVCU-as-CNF/website/raw/main/docs/deliverables/Milestone3.pptx).

+## Interface Demo

+To view a demo Grafana implementation with some project visualizations, you can download the video presented in this milestone [here](https://we.tl/t-VMWUAJEwDX)